pixielabs/rspec-timings/README.md

 rails credentials:edit
 ```

-Once your rspec-timings app is deployed, you'll need to login with the password you created using Balrog.
+Once your RSpec-timings app is deployed, you'll need to login with the password you created using Balrog.
 Create a new project for the app you wish to monitor, and note the
 project UID as you'll need it to send the test results.